CBE544/CBE544-2019.github.io/ProjectDescription.md

 ### Task 2: ###

-Once you have converged both the systems with and without EC we can begin to do a bader charge analysis.
+Once you have converged the systems with and without EC we can begin to do a [bader charge analysis](http://theory.cm.utexas.edu/henkelman/code/bader/).
 Inside the directory where your calculations were run make a new directory called bader (by doing `mkdir bader`).
 Copy into this directory  fin.traj and vasp-ase.sub.
-Copy from the FinalProject directory the badercharge.py script.
+Rename your fin.traj to init.traj (`mv fin.traj init.traj`).
+Copy from the FinalProject/scripts directory the badercharge.py script.
 It will look like this:

 ```python
 #!/usr/bin/env python